 OSAP’s assessment of your academic progress is done for the purpose of determining your continued eligibility for OSAP.
-It is separate and independent from the Academic Performance Evaluation that is performed by the Registrar’s Office to assess your academic standing in your degree program.
+It is separate and independent from the Academic Continuation Evaluation that is performed by the Registrar’s Office to assess your academic standing in your degree program.

 While receiving funding from the Ministry, you have a responsibility to maintain satisfactory academic progress in your program of study.
 Failure to meet this standard can result in you being placed on academic probation.
 This can impact your eligibility for future OSAP funding.